Kids are welcome at GMS!

 Having walkie-talkies on-site to communicate with and between caregivers

-Parents should be forewarned that kids will be exposed to “adult” subject matter and behavior (hopefully in ways that are healthy and constructive for all involved).
+Given that this the Summit an event designed primarily for adults, parents should be forewarned that kids will be exposed to “adult” subject matter and behavior (hopefully in ways that are healthy and constructive for all involved).
 If this is an environment that you think may be uncomfortable to you as a parent, we suggest that you not bring your child and instead consider coming solo (to see if you’d like to bring your kids in a future year).